Kirsty Duncan: Federal politics

 Duncan's priority as minister of science was to "unmuzzle our scientists".
 Duncan was able to bring back the long-form census in 2016 and the chief scientific advisor position.

 Duncan reported that the government in 2018 devoted $2.8 billion to renewing Canada's federal science laboratories because they said that they understand the critical role that government researchers play in Canada's science and research community.

 Duncan was re-elected in the 2019 federal election, following which she was appointed deputy leader of the government in the House of Commons.
 The sports portfolio folded into the Canadian Heritage portfolio.
 After the 2021 federal election, she became the chair of the science and research committee.

-On January 26, 2023, Duncan issued a statement that should would be taking medical leave, but remain as an MP, because of a "physical health challenge".
+On January 26, 2023, Duncan issued a statement that she would be taking medical leave, but remain as an MP, because of a "physical health challenge".
 The following day, Duncan called for a public inquiry into abuse in Canadian sports and criticized the Trudeau government for not effectively following up on her initiatives as sports minister.

+In June 2023, Duncan told a House of Commons committee that when her time as sport minister ended in 2019, she had been told the role needed to “get back to what sport was really about” after she asked about plans for tackling safe sport reform.
+She said she had responded; “So not protecting children.”

+On March 21, 2025, Duncan announced that she was not going to run for re-election in the 2025 federal election.